What is a conversion form?

 But as soon as you enter the checkout process, all of the distracting links are stripped away, leaving just the checkout form itself.

-For forms that require one or two bits of information (like newsletter sign-up forms), removing distractions isn’t as necessary, as you don’t need the customer’s attention for very long.
+Removing distractions isn’t as necessary for forms requiring one or two bits of information (like newsletter sign-up forms), as you don’t need the customer’s attention for long.

 6. Offer a clear call-to-action